Read Genesis 39:6-23

 She keeps his cloak next to her until Potiphar comes home, and she tells him her story: That Hebrew slave guy you brought us came into my room to force himself on me.
 But fortunately, I screamed, and as soon as I did he left his cloak beside me and ran.
 This is how your slave has treated me!

 After Potiphar hears the story he’s outraged.
-He takes Joseph and has him locked up in the prison where the king’s prisoners are kept.
+He takes Joseph and has him locked up where the king’s prisoners are kept.

 Joseph’s 5 Steps to Avoid Temptation